rowansays/wpHelpers/Result/readme.md

 # Result

-Objects that implement the ResultInterface are mutable objects intended to represent the result of a specific action.
+Objects that implement the `ResultInterface` are mutable and are intended to represent the result of a specific action.

 ## Usage